Haimanot515/Addis-Photo-an-Media-Agency/README.md

 Addis Photo & Media Agency

 A demo website for Addis Photo & Media Agency showcasing services, portfolio, and contact information for clients.
-Built to demonstrate a modern web presence for a media company.
+This project demonstrates a modern web presence for a media company.

 🌐 Live Demo: Addis Photo & Media Agency